AdguardTeam/KnowledgeBase/docs/adguard-for-windows/features/settings.md

 ### General settings

 Here you can set the language and theme (Dark or Light), enable AdGuard launching at system start-up and silent automatic updates, choose the update channel and filter update check interval.
-Also Settings is the place to go if AdGuard for Windows is not working properly and the support team asked you to [record *Debug logs*](/adguard-for-windows/solving-problems/adguard-logs.md).
+Also Settings is the place to go if AdGuard for Windows is not working properly and the support team asked you to [collect *Debug logs*](/adguard-for-windows/solving-problems/adguard-logs.md).

 ![Advanced Settings *mobile_border](https://cdn.adtidy.org/content/kb/ad_blocker/windows/overview/advanced-settings.png)